RELATIONSHIP OCD (ROCD)

 Before you consider breaking up an otherwise compatible relationship, consider whether you might have Relationship OCD (ROCD).
 ROCD sufferers doubt that they or their partner doesn't really love or feel attracted to the other.
 These doubts lead to fear that they or their mate will cheat, abandon, or entrap.
 ROCD sufferers compulsively check their mate's location, social interactions, tone of voice, telephone calls, and set up tests to see if their partner loves them.
 They ask for reassurance, then ask if you meant it, or even tell you to say in a scripted way.

 Read more about Dr. Brodsky's treatment of ROCD.

 Others doubt their own love for the other person, and fear that they themselves will be unfaithful.
 This makes them feel guilty and they compulsively test their attraction to their partner.
 They break up and make up many times, sometimes the same week.
 Many initially feel excited by a good first date, but quickly fear they'll be trapped or abandoned and can't tolerate a second date.
 They find every excuse of why it can't work out.

 Are your hot and cold feelings a genuine couples issue, jealousy, commitment phobia, or is it really ROCD?
 Get to the bottom of it and email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel you're ready to start, you can make an appointment online or call 212-726-2390.
-Virtual teletherapy or in-person sessions are available nationwide.
+Virtual teletherapy or in-person sessions are available nationwide in 34 states.

 Dr. Steven Brodsky insists an accurate diagnosis is essential so get the right kind of therapy, saving an otherwise compatible relationship...(read more)